 Filed an “Article 78” proceeding in New York Supreme Court, Albany County, for families whose children were unlawfully denied admission to New York City’s “Specialized High Schools.”

-Defeated multiple “Article 78” petitions challenging zoning variances granted to a Manhattan synagogue at both the trial court level and in the New York Supreme Court, Appellate Division, First Department, and then defeated a second round of “Article 78” petitions filed in the trial court to block a K&F client’s lawful land use when those zoning variances were amended.
+Defeated multiple “Article 78” petitions challenging zoning variances granted to a Manhattan synagogue at both the trial court level and in the New York Supreme Court, Appellate Division, First Department, and then defeated a second round of “Article 78” petitions filed in the trial court to block our client’s lawful land use when those zoning variances were amended.

-When a major litigation firm representing a pharmaceutical company’s management team sought expedited discovery, preliminary injunctive relief, and hundreds of millions of dollars in damages against a K&F client, the company’s owner, obtained a quick dismissal of the action in the New York Supreme Court, New York County, Commercial Division, prior to the taking of any discovery, on multiple grounds including forum non conveniens and lack of personal jurisdiction.
+When a major litigation firm representing a pharmaceutical company’s management team sought expedited discovery, preliminary injunctive relief, and hundreds of millions of dollars in damages against our client, the company’s owner, obtained a quick dismissal of the action in the New York Supreme Court, New York County, Commercial Division, prior to the taking of any discovery, on multiple grounds including forum non conveniens and lack of personal jurisdiction.